-In Figure 2, we show binned scatter plots of leverage as a function of asset quantiles for the years between 2002 and 2013.
-Each bin contains roughly 30 intermediaries and we plot the median leverage for each bin.
-We also plot in red a cubic fit to the points plotted.
-Leverage is increasing in asset quantile, meaning that the larger intermediaries also tend to be the most levered.
-Moreover, as the cubic fit reveals, leverage is an increasing and convex function of balance sheet size and this pattern is present in every year of our data set as shown in Figure 17 in the Appendix.
+In Figure 2, using binned scatter plots we show the mean of leverage within each asset decile (left) and equity decile (right) for the pre-crisis sample (each dot represents an average of 41 distinct financial intermediaries).
+Leverage is higher in a convex fashion for the larger deciles of assets.
+In contrast, there is no clear relationship between leverage and equity deciles.
+To illustrate the dynamics of the convex relationship between leverage and asset size, in Figure A2 we show binned scatter plots of leverage as a function of asset quantiles by year.
+Each bin contains about 30 intermediaries and we plot the median leverage for each bin.
+We also plot in red a cubic fit line.
+Leverage is increasing in asset quantiles, meaning that the larger intermediaries also tend to be the most levered for each year.
 Strikingly, the convexity of leverage with respect to size increases significantly in the pre-crisis period to culminate around 2007.
-This period is characterized by low costs of funds due to abundant liquidity and light regulation.
-After the crisis and an increase in regulation (Basel 3), the convexity abates with a slight increase at the end of the sample.
-Hence leverage is not only largest for the bigger intermediaries, but it is also more reactive over the cycle.
+This period (the "boom" part of the financial cycle) is characterized by low costs of funds due to abundant liquidity and light touch regulation.
+After the crisis and an increase in regulation following Basel 3, the convexity abates with a slight increase at the end of the sample.
+Hence leverage is not only largest for the bigger intermediaries, but it is also more reactive over the financial cycle.